TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Compilation Errors
 ------------------

-In case of an error the compilator will output the corresponding message in the console.
+In case of an error the compiler will output the corresponding message in the console.

 Table of possible errors:

 +-------------------------------------+-------------------------------------------+
 | Error message                       | Cause                                     |